Azure/AppService/_posts/2025-05-19-Aspire-on-App-Service.md

 Make sure these tools are installed and available in your environment before moving on to the next steps.

-Absolutely!
-Here’s the updated and simplified section:

----

 ## Preparing Your Environment

 > ⚠️ **Note**